Using Logic Pro for surround sound work and ambisonics

 Logic makes it very easy to import mono and stereo files.
 Surround files are considerably harder.
 There are two options:

-• Import files - If you use the File > Import > Audio Files (shortcut Apple Shift I) this will typically import a surround file as an interleaved surround file, as you typically get for importing mono and stereo files.
+• Import files - If you use the File > Import > Audio Files (shortcut Apple Shift I) this will typically import a surround file as an interleaved surround file, so it appears as one region on one track, as is typical for importing mono and stereo files.
 This is a lot neater.
 When you have a surround file routed to a Surround Sound bus, Logic will automatically insert a Surround Balancer to replace the normal pan control.
-The Surround Balancer is about routing your 5.1 files to your 5.1 outputs, which is why the surround balancer pan (the little circle) is set in the middle and the LFE is at 0dB.
+The Surround Balancer is designed for routing your 5.1 files to your 5.1 outputs, which is why the surround balancer pan (the little circle) is set in the middle and the LFE is at 0dB.

 These icons indicate how many channels the source file has.